sammypanda/MCJE-PlayerQuests-Plugin/README.md

 # How To Get Functionality: 'Templates'
 ###### We have Meta and Quest Actions, but how do we actually use them?
-Usually you would never need this, but this is what makes it all tick.
+TODO: Usually you would never need this, but this is what makes it all tick.
 When you create a Quest: stages, npcs, actions and all; this is the format and layout it is constructing:
 ```json
 {
     "title": String, // label of the entire quest